LaurentiuGabriel/gpt-trading-agent/README.md

 - Total Portfolio Value: A metric showing the total current market value of all your holdings.

 - Portfolio Value Over Time: An area chart visualizing the growth of your portfolio's value since your first trade.

+### Backtesting Engine

+This page allows you to test trading strategies on historical data to evaluate performance.
+It includes:

+- Strategy Simulation: Runs a Simple Moving Average (SMA) Crossover strategy:

+  - Buy when the 10-day moving average crosses above the 30-day moving average.

+  - Sell when the 10-day moving average crosses below the 30-day moving average.

+- User Inputs: Select a ticker symbol, date range, and initial cash amount.

+- Performance Metrics: After running a backtest, you’ll see key statistics such as:

+  - Total Return [%]

+  - Max Drawdown [%]

+  - Sharpe Ratio

+  - Win Rate [%]

+- Interactive Chart: A plot showing the buy/sell signals, equity curve, and benchmark performance.

+- Detailed Statistics: Expandable table with a full breakdown of backtest results.

+### Event Calendar

+This page helps you stay informed about important market events for your portfolio.
+It includes:

+- Upcoming Earnings: Displays the next earnings reports for companies in your portfolio.

+- Dividend Dates: Lists upcoming dividend payment dates for your holdings.

+- Economic Events: Shows key U.S. economic events such as FOMC meetings, CPI releases, and other macro reports.

+Each tab dynamically updates based on the tickers in your saved portfolio.
+If your portfolio is empty, the page prompts you to add stocks first.

+### Key Macroeconomic Indicators

+This page provides a dashboard of U.S. economic health using data from the FRED (Federal Reserve Economic Data) API.
+It includes:

+- Real GDP (GDPC1): Measures inflation-adjusted economic output.

+- Unemployment Rate (UNRATE): Tracks the percentage of jobless workers actively seeking employment.

+- Consumer Price Index (CPI): A primary measure of inflation in consumer goods and services.

+- Federal Funds Rate (DFF): The central interest rate influencing U.S. monetary policy.

+- Consumer Sentiment Index (UMCSENT): Gauges consumer confidence in the economy.

+- Housing Starts (HOUST): Indicates new residential construction activity.

+For each indicator, the page shows:

+- A latest value and date.

+- An interactive historical chart for trend analysis.

 This project is free for everyone.
 If you'd wish to donate, use the following button:
 [☕ Buy me a coffee via PayPal](https://paypal.me/bitheap)